linode/docs/docs/guides/web-servers/nginx/how-to-install-nginx-ubuntu-2004/index.md

             - distribution: Ubuntu 20.04
 ---

 [NGINX](https://nginx.org/) (pronounced "engine-X") is an open-source web server that excels at load balancing, caching, and acting as a reverse proxy.
 NGINX was developed with efficiency and concurrency in mind, seeking to address the scalability and performance issues in other popular web servers.
-Its event-driven architecture continues to set it apart as one of the highest performing web servers available.
+Its event-driven architecture continues to set it apart as one of the highest-performing web servers available.

 This guide aims to show you how to install NGINX on your Ubuntu 20.04 server and how to get started using it.